jam-duna/polkadot-etl/README.md

 ### Google Cloud Deployment

-At present, 70 chains are crawled/indexed by 20 nodes (4 core, 16GB), where each of the 20 nodes are running 8-10 services on average (running `crawlblocks` and `indexchain`) _and_ one of the top 20 chains.
+At present, 50 chains are crawled/indexed by a 10 GKE cluster (6 core, 16GB).

 Ansible is used with auto generated YAML (see `yaml`) with `generateCrawlerYAML` and deployment is managed with `Makefile`:
 * `make indexers` - updates 20 indexers
 * `make ui` - updates US/AS/EU endpoints powering https://polkaholic.io

-The current size of the index (as of February 19, 2022) is:
-* mysql - 171GB (master only, not including 3 replicas)
-* BigTable - 7.8TB (US based)

 Other:
 * Mysql Backup is automated on mysql via GCP Cloud SQL